JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

   %end;
 ```

-The text '"I Have A TV And A Desk"' will be updated as '"I Have a TV and a Desk"' after the above macro cycle.
-The article '"a"' and the conjunctions '"and"' was changed to lowcase texts.
+The text "I Have A TV And A Desk" will be updated as "I Have a TV and a Desk" after the above macro cycle.
+The article "a" and the conjunctions "and" was changed to lowcase texts.

 The full codings can be found via below link:
 https://github.com/JasmineZJW/SAS/blob/master/titlecase